Plethysm Products, Element and Plus Constructions: Unique factorization

 Formally speaking, this means that an element $x \in \tau_{\SS}^{\otimes}(n,m)$ can be represented as two pieces of data: a partition $\sum_i (n_i, m_i) = (n,m)$ and a pair of permutations $\lambda \in \SS_n$ and $\rho \in \SS_m$.

 Building upon the graphical notation of Example~\ref{non-symmetric-ext-example}, we can incorporate the permutation data in this representation as the ``wires'' crossing:

 The coequalizer tells us that two representations are equivalent if they differ by permutations on the flags of individual corollas.
-For example, pictures \eqref{eq:corolla-crossed} above and \eqref{eq:corolla-uncrossed} below are two representation of the same element:
+For example, pictures \eqref{eq:corolla-crossed} above and \eqref{eq:corolla-uncrossed} below are two representations of the same element:

 On the other hand, the co--wedges for the commutativity constraints tell us that we can permute the vertices as long as we do the appropriate block permutation which preserves the connectivity of the wires.